mist475/LotrModConverter_Public/README.md

 ![image](https://user-images.githubusercontent.com/70655895/137734828-e1c4dc77-2cf7-4b57-8104-22522dd22c26.png)

 Edge cases:
-- Mounts are the only entities currently suppoorted, get them to carry more with you into renewed
+- Mounts are the only entities currently supported, get them to carry more with you into renewed
 - Maps are supported, you can keep your map art
 - Coloured item names are supported
 - Vanilla enchantments are working fully